dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 ---

 ### Pointers and Functions
 Remember how C allows us to manipulate the data in a computer's memory?
-That honestly something a nerd would say lol.
 Let me show you why pointers are crucial, especially when working with functions.

 #### Pointers as function arguments (pass by reference)
 When I say pass by reference, I'm basically saying  "Hey function!
 Please take the address of this value please?"